ScalaConsultants/akka-persistence-eventsourcing/README.md

 > - the Aggregate can passivate itself by sending a Passivate message to the parent Manager, which then sends PoisonPill to the Aggregate
 > - in-between receiving Passivate and Terminated the Manager will buffer all incoming messages for the passivating Aggregate
 > - when receiving Terminated it will flush the buffer for the Aggregate, which can result in activation again

-- use the ReactiveMongo plugin instead of the default LevelDB ???
-- how to show the list of all vehicles ???